AABK6/citizen-budget-lab/readme.md

 ## 3. Quick Start

 For detailed instructions on how to set up and run this project locally, please see the [**Developer Guide**](./docs/DEVELOPER_GUIDE.md).

+## 4. Baseline & Scenario Outputs

+-   The simulation engine now returns both the **absolute fiscal path** (baseline + scenario deltas) and the **separate baseline/delta components** for deficit and debt.
+Frontend views such as `/build`, `/compare`, and `/what-if` add these together so the default cards show the Treasury’s starting deficit (≈ €150 bn in 2026) instead of a zero delta.
+-   API consumers can still inspect pure deltas via the new `deficitDeltaPath` / `debtDeltaPath` fields, which mirror previous behaviour for backwards-compatible analytics.